pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** What is the difference between mongoose and mongodb?

 * **Your Answer:**
+They are used together.
+Mongoose is a ODM used to make it easier to use MongoDB, espically if you are coming from a SQL background.
 ---

 - [ ] MongoDB uses a number of terms that may be to new to you such as database, collection, and document.